IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/00_Columns/04_igGrid_Column_Resizing.md

 -   Enabling/disabling column resizing.
 This feature is managed through the [`allowResizing`](%%jQueryApiUrl%%/ui.igGridResizing#options:columnSettings.allowResizing) property.

--   Enabling resizing on double click – when enabled, resizes the column to the width of the widest cell that is currently visible.
+-   Enabling auto-sizing on double click – when enabled, resizes the column to the width of the widest cell content (including header and footer cells) that is currently visible.
 This feature is managed through the [`allowDoubleClickToResize`](%%jQueryApiUrl%%/ui.igGridResizing#options:allowDoubleClickToResize) option.

 -   Maximum/minimum column width – the minimum/maximum width to which the user can change the width of a column when performing resizing.
 This feature is managed through the [`minimumWidth`](%%jQueryApiUrl%%/ui.igGridResizing#options:columnSettings.minimumWidth)/[`maximumWidth`](%%jQueryApiUrl%%/ui.igGridResizing#options:columnSettings.maximumWidth) properties, respectively.